 Electric Aggregation Program Update

 Residents in the Cities of Genoa and Woodstock and the Villages of Huntley, Lakewood and Ringwood passed Electric Aggregation ballot initiatives on March 20, 2012.
+The Village of Algonquin passed the ballot initiative on March 18 ,2014.
 This gives officials in those communities the authority, but not the obligation, to pursue an electric aggregation program through the efforts of NIGEAC.
 Following passage of the ballot, the NIGEAC communities each held two Public Hearings to explain their Plan of Operation and Governance.
 Those Plans are identical and are used by NIGEAC to administer the Aggregation Program.

-NIGEAC, working through its consultant, Independent Energy Consultants, also completed a competitive bid process and selected Direct Energy as the Program's supplier for a two-year period.
+NIGEAC, working through its consultant, Independent Energy Consultants, also completed a competitive process and again selected Direct Energy as the Program's supplier.
 Direct Energy is an Alternative Retail Electric Supplier (ARES) and their charges will replace the shoppable generation and transmission charges from the local utility company, Commonwealth Edison, (ComEd).